Pell City, Alabama: History

 Ashville, Alabama, in the northern part of St. Clair County was the county seat from 1821 to 1907.
 A constitutional amendment in 1907 established Pell City as the second county seat, and for many years St. Clair County was the only county in the country with two full-service county seats.
 Both county seats remain operational to this day although Pell City has far surpassed Ashville in growth in large part due to I-20 and Logan Martin Lake.
 The construction of Logan Martin Dam in 1964 created the lake and a large recreational area, which brought new businesses, temporary summer residents and tourists, and hundreds of new permanent residents building new homes along the new lake.

 On April 8, 1998, an F2 tornado struck north of the city limits after the F5 tornado expired in western Jefferson County.
 This windstorm killed two people in a mobile home.
 It remained for 14 mi, partially damaging a church, twenty-six homes and mobile homes, and other buildings in Coal City.
 Ninety other homes and mobile homes suffered minor to major destruction.
 An additional twelve people were injured.
 The twister damaged a funeral home and twenty-five homes.
 The Bethel Baptist Church in Odenville was destroyed a few minutes after its members left an Easter pageant rehearsal that had been cancelled because of the storm.

 In 2006 Avondale Mills ceased operations.
 Two years later, in February 2008, Avondale Mills burned down in an accidental fire.
 At the time, Thunder Enterprises, a Tennessee firm, had completed almost half of the work in dismantling the building for materials.
 No employees were harmed in the fire.

-Congressmember Mike Rogers, with city councilmembers, after presenting a proclamation celebrating the 130th anniversary of Pell City in 2020.